dataminer-site/dataminer-site.github.io/docs/extensions/json.md

 |:---|
 | 42 |

-DuckDB can convert JSON arrays directly to its internal `LIST` type, and missing keys become `NULL`:
+DataMiner can convert JSON arrays directly to its internal `LIST` type, and missing keys become `NULL`:

 ```sql
 SELECT *